Are We Really Making Much Progress in Text Classification? A Comparative Review: Experimental Apparatus

 \subsection{Measures}

 We report accuracy as the evaluation metric for single-label datasets.
-Note that the accuracy is equivalent to Micro-F1 in single-label classification~\citep{galkescherp-acl2022}.
-For our experiments, we report the mean accuracy over five runs for neural network methods, which rely on random initialization and other noise sources during training, such as dropout.
-Following the literature, we also report the standard deviation (SD) over the accuracy values of the five runs.
-Accordingly, we have added SD values from the literature when these are computed across different runs.
-Note that the exact number of runs may differ.
-This is because most papers report five runs (if they have multiple runs) but some others report ten runs.
+Note that the accuracy is equivalent to Micro-F1 in single-label classification~\cite{galkescherp-acl2022}.
+We report the mean accuracy and standard deviation (SD) over five runs for neural network methods, which rely on random initialization and other noise sources during training, such as dropout.
+For those models where we rely on numbers from the literature, we check if multiple runs are reported and include the corresponding information in our report.
+Note that the exact number of runs may differ from paper to paper.
+Most papers report five runs (if they have multiple runs), but others report ten runs.

-For the multi-label datasets, we follow \citet{DBLP:conf/kcap/GalkeMSBS17} and report the sample-based F1 measure.
+For the multi-label datasets, we follow Galke~\etal\cite{DBLP:conf/kcap/GalkeMSBS17} and report the sample-based F1 measure.
 We chose this sample-based evaluation measure because it reflects the classification quality of each document separately.
 The sample-based F1 measure is calculated by the harmonic mean of precision and recall for each example individually, and then these scores are averaged.
 For comparability with scores reported in the literature, we also report the globally-averaged Micro-F1 and the class-averaged Macro-F1 for multi-label classification.